gizmomathboy/lost_temple_megadungeon/README.md

-# IF YOU ARE A PLAYER IN ONE OF MY CAMPAIGNS PLEASE DON"T READ/CLONE THIS REPO
+# IF YOU ARE A PLAYER IN ONE OF MY CAMPAIGNS PLEASE DON'T READ/CLONE THIS REPO

 To the rest of the world this is just a public repo of my work on a megadungeon for the campaigns I run.